×

 If you are thinking about moving to Stavanger, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Stavanger is generally quite high.
 Prices for apartments and houses in the city center tend to be higher than in the suburbs.
-On average, a one-bedroom apartment in Stavanger can cost anywhere from 8,000 to 12,000 Norwegian kroner per month, while a three-bedroom apartment can cost up to 20,000 Norwegian kroner per month," remarked one expat living in Stavanger, Norway.
+On average, a one-bedroom apartment in Stavanger can cost anywhere from 8,000 to 12,000 Norwegian kroner per month, while a three-bedroom apartment can cost up to 20,000 Norwegian kroner per month," remarked one expat who made the move to Stavanger.

 How do I meet people in Stavanger?